patrickbwarren/qgis-survex-import/README.md

 To further add to the confusion, latitude and longitude can be reported in decimal degrees; or degrees, minutes, and seconds (or even degrees and decimal minutes).
-For example the entrance to Dow Cave is at OS NGR SD&nbsp;98378&nbsp;74300 (see below), which translates (WGS84 datum) to
+For example the entrance to Dow Cave is at NGR SD&nbsp;98378&nbsp;74300 (see below), which translates to
 (WGS84) 54&deg;&nbsp;9'&nbsp;52.2"&nbsp;N 2&deg;&nbsp;1'&nbsp;34.8"&nbsp;W
 in deg / min / sec (where one decimal place in the seconds corresponds to approximately 3m on the ground), or (WGS84) 54.16450&deg;&nbsp;N 2.02634&deg;&nbsp;W in decimal degrees (where five decimal places corresponds approximately to 1m on the ground).
-Online converters between British National Grid references and WGS84 latitudes and logitudues can be found on the internet by searching for 'OSGB36 to WGS84 converter'.
+Online converters between British National Grid references and WGS84 latitudes and logitudes can be found on the internet by searching for 'OSGB36 to WGS84 converter'.
 To check things, the WGS84 latitude and longitude in decimal degrees can be copied and pasted into Google maps for example, or for